-A large part of college life is co-curricular what students do besides attend class and study.
+Each term the University College appoints students to assist instructors with labs, marking, or other large part of college life is co-curricular what students do besides attend class and study.
 The King's University College offers a full range of activities and services - recreational, artistic, musical, ministry, athletic, academic, social that help students to experience a richly diverse and caring community.
-Personal growth, spiritual development, relational skills, academic development, lifelong friendships, faith integration and wholesome community are among the significant outcomes of student life at this college.
+Personal growth, spiritual development, relational skills, academic development, lifelong friendships and faith integration are among the significant opportunities of student life at this university college.